yashoza1203/Image-IR-system/README.md

 # Image-IR-system-using-python

-Download the dataset and other.pkl files from here:
+Download the dataset and other pickle files from here:

 https://www.kaggle.com/datasets/yashoza12/ir-system-dataset